 Recycled Carton and Straw Treat Box

 Being a craft hoarder at heart, I went to throw away this juice carton and in mid throw I stopped myself.
 I decided to myself up to the challenge and upcycle it.
 I stared at it for a bit and stared some more.
-After a few minutes knowing that Valentine’s Day is right around the corner I willed myself into making a Recycled Carton and Straw Treat Box.
+After a few minutes knowing that Valentine’s Day is right around the corner I willed myself into a trash to treasure making a Recycled Carton and Straw Treat Box.

 - Clean milk or juice carton